-The courses in the program include the following:
+The courses in the program include the following required courses:

-- CJS 600 Introduction to Graduate Studies in Criminal Justice (2 credits) - CJS 610 Research Design and Methods (3 credits) - CJS 615 Program and Policy Evaluation (3 credits) - CJS 620 Crime Causation and Prevention (3 credits) - CJS 625 Diverse Populations and Community Building in an Urban Environment (3 credits) - CJS 630 Criminal Justice Systems and Best Practices (3 credits) - CJS 635 Ethical Issues and Problem-Solving in the Criminal Justice System (3 credits) - CJS 690 Capstone (3 credits) - 9 credits (3-course minimum) of approved electives
+- CJS 600 Introduction to Graduate Studies in Criminal Justice (2 credits) - CJS 610 Applied Graduate Research Methods (3 credits) - CJS 615 Program and Policy Evaluation in the Criminal Justice System (3 credits) - CJS 620 Crime Causation and Prevention (3 credits) - CJS 625 Diverse Populations and Community Relations (3 credits) - CJS 630 Criminal Justice Systems and Best Practices (3 credits) - CJS 635 Management in the Criminal Justice System (3 credits) - CJS 690 Demonstration Project (3 credits) and - 9 credits (3-course minimum) of approved electives

 This is a competitive program that will admit students once each year (in the spring semester) for a start date the following fall semester.
 To be considered for admission, a student is expected to have completed a bachelor's degree by the end of the spring semester before beginning graduate coursework.
 Students graduating the summer before the program begins will need to wait until the following year to apply to the program.
-The Master of Science in Criminal Justice Admissions Committee will make admissions decisions on the basis of the following:Earned baccalaureate degree from a regionally accredited university;
+The Master of Science in Criminal Justice Admissions Committee will make admissions decisions on the basis of the following:

-- Cumulative GPA of 3.0 at the undergraduate degree-granting university or demonstrated competency on an assessment exam (program-specific assessment exam taken at Metropolitan State University, free of charge.)
-Students who have already completed the GRE and have scores of 450V, 550Q, and 4W, can provide their official score in lieu of our assessment exam. - Two full years of experience in a law enforcement agency (civilian or sworn), criminal justice agency, or non-profit/for-profit social service or security agencies that have significant interaction with either law enforcement or criminal justice; - Successful completion of the pre-requisite course, Introduction to Criminal Justice;
+- Earned baccalaureate degree from a regionally accredited university; - Cumulative GPA of 3.0 at the undergraduate degree-granting university or demonstrated competency on an assessment exam (program-specific assessment exam taken at Metropolitan State University, free of charge.)
+Students who have already completed the GRE and have scores of 450V, 550Q, and 4W, or higher can provide their official score in lieu of our assessment exam; - Two full years of experience in a law enforcement agency (civilian or sworn), criminal justice agency, or non-profit/for-profit social service or security agencies that have significant interaction with either law enforcement or criminal justice; - Successful completion of the prerequisite course, Introduction to Criminal Justice.

 - Graduate Application

-- Non-refundable application fee
+- Non-refundable application fee (waived for graduates of Metropolitan State University)

 - Official Transcripts

 - Proof of completion of Introduction to Criminal Justice

 - Resume

 - Goals Essay

 - Two letters of recommendation